Skip to main content

 With Order Sub-Assemblies Checked:

-Once a BOM is selected the Required Components grid will be displayed.
+Once a BOM is selected, the Required Components grid will be displayed below.

-This grid will show all the Products used to assemble the selected BOM.
-It will also show whether there is enough inventory at this warehouse to fulfill the Work Order.
+This grid will show all the Products used to assemble the selected BOM tree and how much inventory is required and available at this warehouse.

-Clients will see a Submit button instead of the Choose Pick Locations button.
+Clients will see a Submit button instead of the Choose Pick Locations button and inventory will be reserved automatically.
+You can change the pick locations later.

 Choose Pick Locations